CodeSlicing/pure-swift-ui/README.md

 - [1.14.2][tag-1.14.2] Add static constructor for `CGPoint` and convenience constructor for `LinearGradient` specifying angle with further standardization of API.
 - [1.15.0][tag-1.15.0] Fix for segmentation fault in Xcode 11.4 and Cocoapods support
 - [1.15.1][tag-1.15.1] Fix for build failure in XCode 11.5-beta-01
+- [1.16.0][tag-1.16.0] Add convenience extensions for gradients and Colors

 ## Licensing